Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 2. Say something lighthearted

 Let’s say you realize the teasing is getting out of hand.
-Depending on the joke, the person saying it and how often they tease, you can start diffusing the teasing by saying something lighthearted but still to the point.
+Your response depends on the joke, the person saying it, and if this is a recurrent behavior.
+You can then diffuse the teasing by saying something lighthearted but still to the point.

-For instance, if you notice him getting upset, you can throw the joke back on the adult.
-You can also tell them to stop in a lighthearted, playful way but still with a hint of “Don’t go there.”
+For instance, if you notice your child getting upset, you can throw the joke back on the adult.
+You can also tell them to stop in a lighthearted, playful way, but still with a hint of “Don’t go there.”

 Let them know it’s enough, and often, just the fact that you’ve come to your child’s defense, even in a playful way, will already send that message.